Biclustering random matrix partitions with an application to classification of forensic body fluids: Method Testing

 \subsubsection{Classifying using the Maximum a Posteriori type}

-Figure~\ref{fig:BayesLOOCV}
+Figure~\ref{fig:cutLOOCV}

-summarises results for Bayesian inference on the training data.
-Figure~\ref{fig:cutLOOCV} in Appendix~\ref{sec:resultsAppdx} gives the corresponding results for the Cut-Model, which are very similar to those in Figure~\ref{fig:BayesLOOCV}.
-The posterior probability for the correct type is close to one for most mRNA profiles.
-In both figures, panels (a)--(e) display the distributions of the posterior probabilities for the correct types of unlabeled mRNA profiles (i.e., each held-out training profile), while panel (f) presents the confusion table obtained from labeling profiles with the posterior mode of the fluid type.
-This does slightly better than na\"{i}ve assignment of types using a majority target-marker rule (Table~\ref{tab:typeByMkrCount}), as it handles ambiguous (tied) cases more reliably.
+gives results for Cut-Model inference.
+See Figure~\ref{fig:BayesLOOCV} in Appendix~\ref{sec:resultsAppdx} for Bayesian inference, which is near-identical.
+The estimated posterior probability $\widehat p_i(y_i)$ for the correct type is near one for most profiles.
+Panels (a)--(e) display the distribution of $\widehat p_i(y_i)$-values over $i\in\T$.
+Panel (f) gives the confusion table obtained from labeling with the mode type $\hat y_i=\arg\max_{f\in\F} \widehat p_i(f)$.
+This is more accurate than na\"{i}ve assignment of types using a majority target-marker rule (Appendix~\ref{app:CF-simple-majority}).